Philomen Bird House

-The Philomen Bird House is a late 19th-century farmhouse in Shelby County, Kentucky near Bagdad, Kentucky.
-It has also been called the Winford and Lucy Day Bailey House.
-The house has been listed on the National Register of Historic Places since December 27, 1988, for the architecture.
+The Philomen Bird House is a late 19th-century farmhouse in Shelby County, Kentucky, near Bagdad.
+It is also called the Winford and Lucy Day Bailey House.
+The house has been listed on the National Register of Historic Places since December 27, 1988, for its architecture.

 History

 The two-story farmhouse features "vernacular Greek Temple" architecture; the architect is unknown.
 It was built around 1875, and owned by Philomen Bird sometime before 1888.
-In 1890, Winford and Lucy Day Bailey purchased the property from Bird.
+In 1890, Winford and Lucy Day Bailey bought the property from Bird.

-The Bailey family lived at the house and ran it as a 208 acre farm until the death of Mrs. Bailey in 1936.
-During the active years of the farm they farmed and raised tobacco, cattle, corn, and pigs.
+The Baileys lived at the house and ran it as a 208 acre farm until Mrs. Bailey's death in 1936.
+They farmed and raised tobacco, cattle, corn, and pigs.
 The land around the house is planted with old walnut trees, maple trees, redbud trees, and locust trees.

-Its listing followed a 1986–1987 study of the historic resources of Shelby County.
-The house was located within a 2019 study area for routing of a new highway connecting Interstate 65 and Interstate 71 avoiding Louisville.
+Its listing followed a 1986–1987 study of Shelby County's historic resources.
+The house was within a 2019 study area for routing of a new highway connecting Interstate 65 and Interstate 71 while avoiding Louisville.